oxidecomputer/cobalt/README.md

 ```

 ### Initialize Build Graph, Build Examples

+*Note:* If using the docker image, following these instructions is best done
+with the interactive shell and mapping checkouts.
+Also note that if you're
+on Windows and doing git checkouts on windows, python will be unhappy with
+the windows line endings so you should checkout with `LF` only on the windows side.

 And at long last we are ready to initialize the build graph and build one of the examples like so:
 ```